News

 The International Garden Festival turns 25 under the theme of renewal

 Starting on June 22, 2024, the International Garden Festival will once again bring together over 60,000 nature lovers for an event focused on an artistic theme that is an invitation to reflect on the journey thus far and to look to the future.
-This 25th edition of the festival, entitled “The Ecology of Possibility,” invites visitors to change the way they look at contemporary gardens and attempts to shake them up regarding the urgent need to act in the face of accelerating climate change.
+This 25th edition of the festival, entitled “The Ecology of Possibility,” invites visitors to change the way they look at contemporary gardens and attempts to drive home the urgent need to act in the face of accelerating climate change.
 Founded in 2000, the festival continues to be committed to biodiversity issues while promoting gardens that are sustainable, inclusive and constantly evolving.

 Find out more